benjief/COMP-2800-Team-BBY-19-GreenQuest/README.md

  Top level of project folder:
 ├── .gitignore                      # Git ignore file
-├── .vscode                         # Folder for the live server settings port ├── jquery_plugins                  # Folder for plugins like the jquery star-rating feature ├── mergelog                        # File with all the firestore merge history ├── index.html                      # Landing page
+├── .vscode                         # Folder for the live server settings port ├── mergelog                        # File with all the firestore merge history ├── index.html                      # Landing page
 ├── 404.html                        # Error page